SDSilicus/ccda-xslt-vulnerabilities/README.md

 then proceed to download data about any patient in the practice.

 #### This kind of thing can get bad *fast*
-I didn't see this specific problem with Friendly Web EHR, but a clever attacker might chain this kind of vulnerability into a **viral vector** that could spread across practices: by manipulating a vendor's internal API, the attacker might use stolen session tokens to:
+A clever attacker might chain this kind of vulnerability into a **viral vector** that could spread across practices: by manipulating a vendor's internal API the attacker might use stolen session tokens to:

 1. Fetch all contacts from a user's address book
 2. Spam all contacts with a referral note or Direct message that included an infected C-CDA document